boris42000/boris42000/README.md

 - 👋 Hi, I’m Boris Bobocký
 - 👀 I’m interested in all kinds of sports, board games and plants
-- 🌱 I’m currently studying on Faculty of information technologi VUT Brno
+- 🌱 I’m currently studying on Faculty of information technologies on Masaryk University
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me?
 Email me to boris.bobocky@gmail.com

 <!---